salab/RENAS/README.md

 and just run `bash evaluation-lightweight.sh` inside the Docker environment.
 Then you will see a file of `projects/baasbox/recommend.json.gz` as the recommendation result.

-This picture is the first thing that is displayed on the CUI when you run `projects/baasbox/recommend.json.gz`.
-There is a warning in log4j, but you don't need to worry about it.
+You may see the following result (snapshot of a console) when you run `evaluation-lightwehght.sh`.
+Note that the warnings in log4j may be produced when internally running RefactoringMiner, which could be ignored.
 ![screenshot of CUI](https://github.com/salab/RENAS/blob/main/png/refactoringMiner.png)

 ## Reproduction